scholarslab/demos/Resources.md

 # **Resources**

-## How can you intervene in the public domain?
+## How to Intervene in the Public Domain

 ### Art